yatharth1444/yatharth1444/README.md

 ## Hi there 👋

 I'm working on projects in blockchain, AI, and cybersecurity.
-Some of the exciting areas I'm building in include Zero-Knowledge Proofs (like zkSync, StarkNet, Polygon zkEVM), smart wallets (ERC-4337), Decentralized Physical Infrastructure Networks (DePIN), and tokenizing real-world assets like real estate and bonds.
+Some of the exciting areas I'm building include Zero-Knowledge Proofs (like zkSync, StarkNet, Polygon zkEVM), smart wallets (ERC-4337), Decentralized Physical Infrastructure Networks (DePIN), and tokenizing real-world assets like real estate and bonds.

 I'm also exploring decentralized AI – where AI models run on blockchain and give users more control over their data.